rkapondo/bms_brick_mapping_llm/README.md

 All experiments were executed programmatically through Python scripts rather than through an interactive chat interface, to ensure consistent inference settings and output collection.

+## Environment

+The scripts assume a locally served OpenAI-compatible LM Studio endpoint.
+Example environment variables for Stage 1 are:

+    export LMSTUDIO_BASE_URL="http://127.0.0.1:1234/v1"
+    export LMSTUDIO_API_KEY="lm-studio"
+    export LMSTUDIO_MODEL="gemma-3-27b-it"

+For Stage 2, set the model variable to the reasoning model used in the paper, for example:

+    export LMSTUDIO_MODEL="ministral-3-14b-reasoning"

+The `LMSTUDIO_BASE_URL` and `LMSTUDIO_API_KEY` variables affect execution and should be set explicitly.
+The value `lm-studio` is the standard local placeholder key used by LM Studio and is not a secret.
+If your local setup uses a different exact Stage 2 model string, replace the example above with the model name exposed by your LM Studio installation.

 ## Expected Workflow

 ### 1. Stage 1: OCR / Structured Visual Extraction